 Lots of things can cause a racing pulse – many completely harmless, like feeling nervous, getting a fright, or running for a bus!
 But a fast, irregular heartbeat can also be a sign of a condition called atrial fibrillation (AF), and this isn’t something you should ignore.

-This week is Global AF Aware Week (November 20-26), an annual campaign by the AF Association to highlight the symptoms of atrial fibrillation and why it’s crucial people with it are properly diagnosed, because it’s leading cause of stroke – yet treatments for atrial fibrillation can be very effective
+It is important to understand the symptoms of atrial fibrillation and why it’s crucial people with it are properly diagnosed.
+Atrial fibrillation is the leading cause of stroke – yet treatments for atrial fibrillation can be very effective.

 Here, leading London heart specialist Dr Syed Ahsan, outlines 9 key points about atrial fibrillation…